Terms & Policies

 6.6.
 Airwallex shall make available for download each day by Merchant a list of all the recorded Transactions during the immediately preceding day for which Payments have been received (the “Transaction List”).
 The Transaction List shall set out our determination of the Aggregate Payment Amount and the Net Settlement Amount and in the absence of manifest error or valid dispute by the Merchant shall be final and binding on Merchant in relation to such amounts.

 6.7.
-We may suspend the processing of all or any Transactions, Refunds, Chargebacks or Claims where we are obligated to do so and where we reasonably believe that a Transaction, Refund, Chargeback or Claim (including activity which would otherwise have constituted a Transaction, Refund, Chargeback or Claim) may be fraudulent or involves any criminal activity, until the satisfactory completion of our investigation and/or that of any Regulator, Network, Local Payment Network, Acquirer or Payment Method Provider, or any other third party.
+We may suspend the processing of all or any Transactions, Refunds, Chargebacks or Claims where we have the ability or are obligated to do so and where we reasonably believe that a Transaction, Refund, Chargeback or Claim (including activity which would otherwise have constituted a Transaction, Refund, Chargeback or Claim) may be fraudulent or involves any criminal activity, until the satisfactory completion of our investigation and/or that of any Regulator, Network, Local Payment Network, Acquirer or Payment Method Provider, or any other third party.

 6.8.
 In the event that we exercise our rights under this Clause 6, we shall notify you of any such action and the reasons for it, unless we are prohibited from doing so under Applicable Law.
 Subject to reasonable security measures and Applicable Law, we will notify you before any suspension of processing under clause 6.7, if we are able to do so, or otherwise immediately after such suspension.